twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

 ### `raw`

-The `raw` filter marks the value as safe which means that in an environment with automatic escaping enabled this variable will not be escaped.
+The `raw` filter marks the value as safe which means that in an environment with automatic escaping enabled this variable will not be escaped if `raw` is the last filter applied to it.

     [twig]
     {% autoescape on }